 Skillshare, like the name suggests, offers skill-focused classes.
 These include photoshop, writing, design, and narration techniques among others.
 The digital learning platform prides itself on offering “practical” lessons so you can expect demonstrations, tutorials, and detailed guides rather than theoretical lectures.
 Most of these are broken down into short (5-10 min) sections, each containing practical lessons you can start applying almost immediately.

 Udemy offers more comprehensive courses, which include a mix of practical lessons and theoretical knowledge.
 Most Udemy courses are development-focused, making it an excellent platform for self-help enthusiasts.
 Like Skillshare, these are broken down into smaller sections, but you can also find longer, continuous courses.
+Udemy also excels at tech classes, providing some of the best coding courses online.

 In general, the content on both platforms is aimed at beginner and intermediate learners.